tankh99/tp/docs/UserGuide.md

 **Tip:** Once the patient is created, the patient identifier `pid` will be permanently tagged to a patient, and is not coalesced when other entries are deleted.
+This is similar to SQL database behaviour where the auto-increment primary key goes on to the next value even if the transaction has failed.
+[Read more](https://stackoverflow.com/questions/10108593/mysql-autoincrement-value-increases-even-when-insertion-fails-due-to-error)

 This means that if the CogniCare application initially contained of the items
 ```